REDCapSync

 Installation

-The stable release can be found on CRAN (PENDING SUBMISSION) and installed with:
+The stable release version can be installed from CRAN.

-You can install the development version of REDCapSync from GitHub by using the pak package.
+You can install the development version from GitHub with the pak

 # install.packages("pak")